 By completing the Medical Office Assistant Certificate, you will learn medical terminology, effective communication skills, computer applications and front office management procedures.
-Graduates of this program are eligible to take the National Healthcare Association certification exam.

 Graduates will be able to pursue many career paths.
 Medical office assistants typically work in health care centers, clinics, home health agencies and ambulatory care centers.